greyhats13/phl-store/README.md

 Several add-ons are installed to enhance the functionality & observability of the cluster:

 - CloudWatch Observability: Provides centralized monitoring & logging for Kubernetes workloads.
 This simplifies debugging & ensures better visibility into the system performance.
-- CoreDNS: H&les service discovery within the cluster.
+- CoreDNS: handles service discovery within the cluster.
 - Kube-proxy: Manages network proxying for Kubernetes services.

 ### IAM Integration with Pod Identity